Workers' compensation in Nova Scotia: 5 things you need to know | CFIB

-The Workers’ Compensation Board of Nova Scotia (WCB) is a Crown corporation that oversees the implementation and application of the Occupational Health and Safety Act, the Workers' Compensation Act, and the Firefighters' Compensation Regulations.
+The Workers’ Compensation Board of Nova Scotia (WCB) oversees the implementation and application of the Workers' Compensation Act and the Firefighters' Compensation Regulations.

 The majority of costs incurred to the WCB system go to compensate and rehabilitate injured workers.
 These costs are covered only by employers (who entirely fund the system through premiums) and are largely based on two things:

 - When an employee becomes injured, how long they are off the job.

 The most effective way to control your costs is to prevent accidents before they happen.
 And if they do happen, take every measure possible to encourage the employee to return to work in as safe and timely a manner as possible.

 Does my business need to have WCB coverage?

 Generally, registration is mandatory if you are an employer that conducts business in a mandatory industry and you have three or more workers one time.
 Employers in mandatory industries are required to register within 10 days of hiring the third worker.

 - an officer of the company,

 - a sub-contractor that works in a mandatory industry and their workers